 “Continuity of Worship: The Portrayal of the Temple and its Cult in Isa 40–55”, presented at the Minerva Conference in Leipzig, Germany, 14-17 May, 2018.

 “Intercession, Repentance, and God’s Forgiveness: A Dialogue between Open Theism and the Book of Jonah”, presented at the conference Forgiveness in Dublin, Ireland, 11-12 May, 2018.

 “Getting Rid of your Toxic Waste”, presented at the conference Healing and Exorcism in Örebro, Sweden, 8 March, 2018.

 "David and Michal in Contemporary Western Fiction", presented at the Annual Meeting of the SBL, Boston, Massachusetts, Nov, 2017.

 “Zion in Post-monarchic Prophetic Texts”, presented at the 17th World Congress of Jewish Studies, 7 August, Jerusalem, Israel, 2017.

 “Exile as Death, and Death as Exile in the Book of Jonah”, presented at the conference Exile and Prophecy in Copenhagen, Denmark, 8 May 2017.

-“When God Changes His Mind: An Exploration of the Reception History of Jonah 3:9”, presented at the Conference “Gamla testamentets tolkning och kontextualisering”, Johannelund Theological Seminary, Uppsala, 6 Feb, 2017.
+“When God Changes His Mind: An Exploration of the Reception History of Jonah 3:9”, presented at the Conference “Gamla testamentets tolkning och kontextualisering”, Johannelund Theological Seminary, Uppsala, Sweden, 6 Feb, 2017.